Kong/go-plugins/README.md

 # Kong Go Plugins

-[Kong](https://konghq.com) plugins written in Go.
-This repo contains a couple of examples to get you started:
+Example code of [Kong](https://konghq.com) plugins written in Go.
+These are not plugins intended for production use, but rather small examples to get you started writing your own:

 * **go-hello**: a "hello world" plugin, which reads a request header and sets a response header.